jucian0/engrafia/docs/pages/docs/0.1.0/customization/sidebar.en.md

 ---
-title: 'Sidebar'
+title: Sidebar
-description: 'Describes how the sidebar engine works, and some customizations.'
+description: Describes how the sidebar engine works, and some customizations.
 tags: docs, nextjs, code, search
 ---